gofair-foundation/fsr_qualification/CONTRIBUTING.md

 There are two main procedures to take into account:

 1. the functional qualification process (F steps)
-2. the documentation of the technical qualification process, which is handled via git (G steps)
+2. the documentation of the technical qualification process, which is handled via git/GitHub (G steps)

 Both work together, as the 2) is included in the 1), documenting the actions in git.